ricanontherun/grepple/README.md

 # Usage & Examples

+### Basic

 Display Help

 `grepple --help`

-Search a single file (main.c) for grepple_init
+Search a single file (main.c) for "grepple_init"

-`grepple main.c "grepple_init"`
+`grepple main.c grepple_init`

 Recursively search the current directory for stat_file_type.

 `grepple -r . "stat_file_type"`

-Recursively search the jquery directory, ignoring all .js files, for regex_email"
+Recursively search the src directory for uint32_t

-`grepple -r --ignore[.js] jquery "regex_email"`
+`grepple -r src uint32_t`

+The -p flag tells grepple to treat the needle argument as a POSIX regular expression.

+`grepple -p src/file.c ^[a-zA-Z0-9_]*$`

 # Performance
 Although grepple lacks the power of grep (for now), ack or ag, it executes basic keyword searches in about half the time.
+As I continue adding features, this speed will no doubt diminish.
+Benchmark analysis to come.

 # To do
 * Improve output: Colors, group results by file
-* Regular Expressions
 * Utilize a testing framework.
 * Circumvent the exhausting of Linux file descriptors in MASSIVE code bases.
 AKA -- Try and reuse the same file     descriptor for each file.
 * Check for binary files.